xGregoriusx/BI-in-practice/Qlik/General/Store Tables with a Loop.md

-# Store tables with a loop
+# Store Tables with a Loop

 ## Use Case